BIGRICEgo/rsRNAQuant/README.md

 ## 🧾 Citation

-If you use rsRNAQuant in your work, please cite:
+If you use rSEEK in your work, please cite:

 > **Huang RF**, **Zhang XO**.
-> **rsRNAQuant: a reproducible pipeline for comprehensive quantification of extracellular vesicle small RNAs**.
+> **rSEEK: a reproducible pipeline for comprehensive quantification of extracellular vesicle small RNAs**.
 > (Manuscript in preparation)